biemond/biemond-orawls/README.markdown

 ###wls_server

-it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot
+it needs wls_setting and when identifier is not provided it will use the 'default'.

 or use puppet resource wls_server

+    # this will use default as wls_setting identifier
     wls_server { 'wlsServer1':
       ensure                            => 'present',
       arguments                         => '-XX:PermSize=256m -XX:MaxPermSize=256m -Xms752m -Xmx752m -Dweblogic.Stdout=/var/log/weblogic/wlsServer1.out -Dweblogic.Stderr=/var/log/weblogic/wlsServer1_err.out',